GenSpectrum/LAPIS/docs/arc42/12_glossary.md

 mutation, whereas for the amino acids, some nucleotide mutations still produce the same amino acid ([see also](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables)).

+The following explains the notations for mutations.

 **Amino acid**

-The gene has to be provided for the AA mutation
+The gene has to be provided for the AA mutation, since AAs only make sense within a gene.

 Example ORF_1a:G1234S translates to